How we relate to the earth and her beings, and the stories we tell ourselves are powerful.

-The ‘North Star’ for my life is to make the world a better place.
-It’s intuitively always been there as a deeply felt guiding principle.
+The ‘North Star’ for my life has intuitively always been to make the world a better place.
+A deeply felt guiding principle.
 Will this help the earth and her beings, or will it help more destruction?
 Which paradigm will you feed?

 I was thoroughly discouraged from pursuing fine art.

 So, I detoured into various forms of helpful commercial art (not the advertising industry

 ).
 For over a decade, I worked in large cities in Australia and the UK before coming to the conclusion that there had to be more to life than this.

 Hello tree change, hello slow lifestyle, a great step in the right direction.
 I moved back to Australia to a rural town, got to know my neighbours, got involved in the community, found a dog and started a garden.

 After the death of someone close to me, the abstract idea that ‘this is not a dress rehearsal’ finally felt real.
 I started to face that pesky question that had been nagging at me for years, “what would you attempt to do if you knew you could not fail?”

 Art.
 And make the world a better place.
 Of course.